Contact us admin@sparksandpartners.com.au

 Bold and innovative planning is delivering Australia’s newest city.
 But it will be hot – and can we ditch the colonial name?

-May 16, 2023 by in Industry News, S+P News
+May 16, 2023 by in Company News, Industry Insights

 A massive project is unfolding in Sydney’s Western Parkland region.
 The building of a new city from the ground up is central to an infrastructure-led restructuring of metropolitan Sydney.
 The catalysts are the Western Sydney City Deal and the Western Sydney Airport being built alongside the new Bradfield City.